YellowRoka/webCV/README.md

     - downloadable PDF from data
     - send mail for creator
     - it has an interactive main page
-    - it has an interactive referencies page
+    - it has an interactive references page

 ## Used highlighted packages:
     - json